PierceLD/CS5300-Project-1/README.md

 - SQL Queries in a text file SQLQueries.txt
     - Highest normal form of the input table is also outputted to that file (if opted)
 - Relation table outputted in console in the specified normal form
-- svg image that displays the tables and data in a cleaner format

 ### Objects and functions:
 For our basic structure, we created class objects corresponding to a specific aspect of a database relation including attributes, functional dependencies, tables and the database schema itself.